drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 The Drasi Dev Container will take some time to initialize because it needs to download multiple images, install PostgreSQL, and install Drasi and its dependencies.

-When you see the following message in the Dev Container terminal, the Dev Container is ready to use and you can proceed with the rest of the tutorial.
+When you see the following message in the Dev Container terminal, it is ready to use and you can proceed with the rest of the tutorial.

 ```
 Done.
 Press any key to close the terminal.
 ```

 #### Alternatives to the Drasi Dev Container
-If you cannot or do not want to use a Dev Container to run this Quickstart Tutorial, we recommend you install Drasi on a local Kubernetes environment such as [Kind](/reference/using-kind/) and [deploy Drasi from pre-built Preview Images](/administrator/platform-deployment/from-preview-images/).
+The rest of the Quickstart Tutorial assumes you are using the Dev Container.
+However, if you cannot or do not want to use a Dev Container to run this Quickstart Tutorial, we recommend you install Drasi on a local Kubernetes environment such as [Kind](/reference/using-kind/) and [deploy Drasi from pre-built Preview Images](/administrator/platform-deployment/from-preview-images/).
 You can also explore other options by going to the [Deploying Drasi](/administrator/platform-deployment/) section.

 In this case you must also install a PostgreSQL database to use as a source of change.
 The [Using PostgreSQL](/reference/setup-postgres) section provides instruction on setting up a Kubernetes hosted PostgreSQL database suitable for this tutorial, including all required tables and data.

+The files you will need to create the Drasi Sources, Continuous Queries, and Reaction in the following steps are located in the `tutorial/getting-started/resources` folder of the files you downloaded earlier.

 ## Step 2 - Create the PostgreSQL Source
-The following YAML contains the minimal settings to create a Source that connects to your PostgreSQL database.
+The following YAML is the content of the `hello-world-source.yaml` file, which you will use to create a Source that connects to your PostgreSQL database.

 ```yaml
 apiVersion: v1